Olster1/minecraft_clone/README.md

 - [ ] Coal & Ore generation
 - [ ] Day & Night cycle
 - [ ] Greedy meshing
-- [ ] Handle when stuck in a block collision resolution
 - [ ] Release game on itch.io as professional as possible - just exe & asset bundle

 ## WHY's